zgosalvez/github-actions-analyze-dart/README.md

 # GitHub Action — Analyze Dart

 This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to analyze your Dart project's Dart code, including Flutter.
-This runs both the `dartanalyzer` and `dartfmt` commands under the hood.
+This runs both the `dart analyze` and `dartfmt` commands under the hood.

 ## Usage
 ### Pre-requisites